mwdoyle-sfu/WalkingGroupApp/README.md

   user has earned over their lifetime of using the app.
 The leader board shows all users (not just ones in my walking group), and is sorted from highest-points to lowest points.
 It is fine if the leader board only shows the top 100 users (or so) if that makes more sense from an app design point of view.

-- As a developer, I can use the provided web-page to manually award points to users for testing (or TA marking!) -- DONE FOR YOU!

 Permissions
 -----------